2010 German Grand Prix: Race

 By lap 39, Alonso had reduced the time deficit between himself and Massa as the latter was lapping the two Virgin cars.
 At the start of lap 40, Massa held a 1.2 second lead over Alonso, who in turn, was 5.2 seconds in front of Vettel.
 Hamilton in fourth place was 18.1 seconds behind, but was maintaining a steady gap to teammate Button in fifth.
 Webber was told by Red Bull over the radio to increase the gap to Button, because his car was suffering from an issue with its oil consumption, and was told that braking harder into the track's turns would possibly assist in moving some oil around the inside of his car.
 Petrov made an error which allowed Kobayashi to take advantage but Petrov held off the challenge.
-A radio transmission from Massa's race engineer Rob Smedley was intercepted on lap 48, with Smedley telling Massa, "OK, so, Fernando (Alonso) is faster than you.
+A radio transmission from Rob Smedley, Massa's race engineer, was intercepted on lap 48, with Smedley telling Massa, "OK, so, Fernando (Alonso) is faster than you.
 Can you confirm you understood that message?"
 Based on Smedley's tone, commentators surmised that it had been a coded message from engineer to driver telling Massa to move over and allow Alonso through.

 Massa was slow to accelerate leaving the turn six hairpin on lap 49, giving Alonso the opening he needed to take the lead.
 Smedley was later heard apologising to Massa over the radio.
 De La Rosa made his solitary pit stop of the event for super-soft compound tyres on lap 51.
 Di Grassi, at turn one on the same lap, hit a kerb damaging his car's rear suspension, which rendered him unable to continue in the race.
 He was pushed into his garage by his team to retire.
 Vettel pressured Massa by setting consecutive fastest laps to reduce the time gap between them.
 Petrov was on course to score one point but was told by his team to shift early into seventh gear on lap 58 otherwise his maximum revolutions per minute would be changed to a lower setting.